-- Community colleges shall encourage their students to complete the associate degree or to complete 56 hours in a recommended transfer program which includes both general education courses and courses applicable toward the program at the receiving institution.
+- Community colleges shall encourage their students to complete the associate degree in a recommended transfer program that includes both general education courses and courses applicable toward the program at the receiving institution.

 - Community college students are encouraged to choose as early as possible the institution and program into which they expect to transfer.

 - Provide to community college students information about the specific transferability of courses and programs to 4-year colleges;

 - Transmit information about transfer students who are capable of honors work or independent study to the receiving institution; and